ttwange/divvy_data_engineering_project/README.md

 4. Run the Docker image creation process using the provided `Dockerfile`.

 5. Execute the orchestrated Prefect flow to automate the ETL pipeline.

+## Project Status

+This project is currently under development.
+Updates and enhancements are being actively worked on.

+Thank you for your interest in the Divvy ETL project!
+Your patience is appreciated as we work towards an exciting solution that integrates various technologies to provide valuable insights from Divvy bike data.

+For more details, refer to the provided documentation files: `Divvy_data.pdf` for data specifics and `Divvy_Bike_Report.pdf` for visualizations and analysis.

+For any questions or assistance, please contact [your contact information].

+**Note:** This README provides a high-level overview of the project structure and goals.
+For detailed instructions and explanations, refer to the project's internal files and documentation.